For the latest MAF news about the coronavirus outbreak, please click here

 As I write in this time of great uncertainty, at MAF UK we have felt God draw us to these precious verses from Psalm 46, and I wanted to remind you of them now.

-Many of you will be at home working, caring for children or self-isolating to protect your family and those most vulnerable to the COVID-19 outbreak.
+Many of you will be at home working, caring for children or self-isolating to protect your family and those most vulnerable to the coronavirus outbreak.
 Thank you for all you are doing to fight this virus and look after one another.

 While we all take time to adjust and process the impact of this upheaval, I would like to take a moment to remind you of the ever-present and powerful strength of our God.
 And I would also like to reassure you that you are part of the MAF family.
 We value you so much and are here to encourage and include you in how we respond to this global crisis.

 With 75 years of pioneering mission to the remotest places on earth, we know so well how isolation can threaten human development, physical health and spiritual freedom.
-It is strange to think that many of us in the UK will be experiencing the isolation MAF has been flying to overcome across the developing world for decades.
+It is strange to think that many of us in the UK will be experiencing the isolation MAF has been trying to overcome across the developing world for decades.

 My prayer is that you feel connected to us today.